-- project Best for one-off projects such as developing web content or generating ideas for a campaign such as a product launch or a new service roll out.
+- project Best for one-off projects such as developing web content or generating ideas for a campaign such as a product launch or rolling our a new service.
 Project engagements require an approved estimate and are billed as follows.
-Creative/consulting fees are due 50% on initial delivery with balance due 15 days upon delivery of approved content.
+Creative/consulting fees are due 50% upfront with balance due 15 days upon delivery of approved content.
 Payment for jobs under $1,000 are due on delivery.

 - retainer contract Makes sense when the client wants to engage me on a variety of projects for a certain number of hours per week or month, or for recurring activities such as maintaining a company blog or social media postings.
 Requires either a bi-weekly pay schedule or paid at the start of each month.